Gift giving can be fun—when it's easy.

 And that's to say nothing of being on the receiving end: Faking a smile and feigning delight when you just opened something that, at best, makes you groan is no one's idea of a good time.
 Unless, maybe, you're an actress.

 But here's where all that ends: This year, in honor of having truly happier holidays—where no gift goes unloved, or gets returned—we've come up with strategies to help you track down things that will make everyone you're buying for giddy.
 And help you get exactly what's on your list, too.

 Here's to a holiday of gifts with real value—and real smiles all around:

 Be a gift anthropologist.

 Think about what that person loves, what their routines are and what they talk about.
 If you notice that they always give beautiful cards, look for a gift at a stationery store.
 If they love yoga, give an eye pillow they can place over their eyes at the end of class.
-Above all, start at a store that specializes in their interests: You’ll not only get good ideas, you’ll ensure that they can always exchange your gift for something else they’d like.
-If this is someone you don’t see regularly, their Facebook and Twitter feeds, Pinterest boards or personal blog can provide clues to the type of gifts they’ll cherish.
-If you are worried about getting sucked into buying too much when you’re out shopping, try these strategies to stay on your holiday budget.
+Above all, start at a store that specializes in their interests: You'll not only get good ideas, you'll ensure that they can always exchange your gift for something else they'd like.
+If this is someone you don't see regularly, their Facebook and Twitter feeds, Pinterest boards or personal blog can provide clues to the type of gifts they'll cherish.

 Use a go-between.